beatrizcapelli/go-rag-demo/README.md

 Cosine Similarity Search
 ```

-Current embedder is a deterministic demo implementation.
-It can be replaced with real embeddings (OpenAI, Cohere, etc) without changing the rest of the architecture.

----

-## ⚙️ Deployment

-The project is using Google Cloud Platform - Cloud Run.

-It has automatic deploy through Github Actions whenever there is a merge to "main" branch.
+Current embedder is integrated with OpenAI (SmallEmbedding3).

-It uses Github Action Secrets - **GCP_PROJECT_ID, GCP_REGION, GCP_SA_KEY**.
+It uses GCP Secret Manager - **OPENAI_API_KEY**.

+The same is mocked on Unit Tests.

 ---